 For the past few months, 5G has been in the headlines as something that is concerning world leaders, disrupting trade agreements, and forcing industry to consider new ways of operating.
 So, what actually is 5G?
 How is it going to affect businesses, from global corporations to individual start-ups?

 We’ve all heard of 4G, 3G and LTE, these are prior generations of broadband cellular network technology.
 5G however is something very different – with 5G there is no single type of technology that is being introduced.
-Instead, 5G will be a continually evolving and developing network of networks which include a much more diverse number of devices, not just mobile phones and tablets.
+Instead, it will be a continually evolving and developing network of networks which include a much more diverse number of devices, not just mobile phones and tablets.
 This new, interconnected evolution of network technology is known as the Internet of Things, or IoT.